segmentio/segment-docs/src/connections/destinations/catalog/moloco-rmp/index.md

 ## Page

-If you’re not familiar with the Segment Specs, take a look to understand what the [Page method](https://segment.com/docs/connections/spec/page/) does.
+If you’re not familiar with the Segment Spec, take a look to understand what the [Page method](/docs/connections/spec/page/) does.

 Please find below an example call to page: